Janis M. Miller

 - Collaborating with Panzi hospital and 'Université Evangelique en Afrique (UEA), located in the eastern region of the Democratic Republic of the Congo.
 Through establishing a research center, we aim to “foster local capacity to solve local problems of global significance.”

 Dr. Miller's expertise lies in the treatment of pelvic floor disorders in women, such as pelvic organ prolapse or incontinence, and in investigating the underlying causative factors.
 She is a part of the Pelvic Floor Research Group at the University of Michigan, an internationally recognized team working to improve the understanding and treatment of pelvic floor disorders.
-In her own practice as a Nurse Practitioner, Dr. Millers draws on her particular expertise, working at the Taubman Obstetrics & Gynecology pelvic floor specialty clinic, which includes the Michigan Healthy Healing after Delivery Program.
+In her clinical practice as a Nurse Practitioner, Dr. Millers draws on her particular expertise, seeing patients at the Taubman Obstetrics & Gynecology pelvic floor specialty clinic, which includes the Michigan Healthy Healing after Delivery Program.
 Additionally, Dr. Miller collaborates with an exciting team of investigators at Panzi Hospital and at the Evangelical University in Africa, in Bukavu, Democratic Republic of Congo.
 She has helped to launch the International Center for Advanced Research and Training (ICART) in Bukavu.

 Current Research Grants and Programs:

 Janis's research team includes 4-5 doctoral students and 1-2 visiting scholars.
+Janis also enjoys teaching Pathophysiology for students preparing for advanced practice roles.

 Notable Awards / Honors